 See Item 4 Link: General References

 Some of the general guidelines are mandatory as will be noted.
 Participants are encouraged to come up with creative solutions.
 The political circumstances of Return and the rebuilding of the village are yet uncertain but this should NOT be a hindrance to creative and unusual solutions for this Competition.
 See later notes by the Jury.

-Population has increased nine-fold or more since 1948.
+Population has increased ten-fold or more since 1948.
 See first page of the report, which also shows the number of UNRWA Registered Refugees, with other data.
 For other dates you may use the net annual natural increase of 2.75%.

 Residential areas should be provided for all population on the same village site.
 The density of the village population in 1948 was calculated for 240 typical villages as follows: